overchuki/graphics-project/README.md

 I have taken the application I have developed up to hw6 and continued expanding it.

-This project will build 3 executables: final, mapGenerator, debug `final` is the main game executable, it will load you into the world where you can run around, shoot enemies and explore.
-Use the `-f` command line flag to go full screen and the `-d` command line flag to enable debug/dev mode to be able to use additional keys to manipulate the environment. \
+This project will build 3 executables: `final`, `mapGenerator`, `debug`\
+`final`: the main game executable, it will load you into the world where you can run around, shoot enemies and explore.
+Use the `-f` command line flag to go full screen and the `-d` command line flag to enable debug/dev mode to be able to use additional keys to manipulate the environment.\
-`mapGenerator` is the map generator that creates the elevation map and places objects.
+`mapGenerator`: the map generator that creates the elevation map and places objects.
 FYI closing the window with ESC will save any changes you make to the map to the the dem files.
-You can close the window with your mouse to not save changes. \
+You can close the window with your mouse to not save changes.\
 `debug`: object viewer to help me create individual objects and make sure their normals are correct.

 ### My Most Prominent Achievements